MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-managed-network.md

 ### Secured associated resources

-If you add the following services to the virtual network by using either a service endpoint or a private endpoint (disabling the public access).
-Allow trusted Microsoft services to access these services:
+If you add the following services to the virtual network by using either a service endpoint or a private endpoint (disabling the public access), allow trusted Microsoft services to access these services:

 | Service | Endpoint information | Allow trusted information |
 | ----- | ----- | ----- |